ANCIENT INITIATES CALLED SERPENTS

 - The Serpent in Genesis.
 The serpent in New Testament lore that persuaded Adam and Eve to eat the fruit from the tree of the knowledge of good and evil in the Garden of Eden.
 The story of the serpent is identical to the legend of PROMETHEUS who stole the Intellectual Fire and infused it into mankind; and was thence punished by Zeus by being chained to a rock, where vultures would disembowel and eat his insides, when he’d rot.
 Each time, he was regenerated, to endure the pain again.
 The rock symbolizes the physical matter, to which we are metaphorically chained during the cycles of incarnation.
 The serpent in Genesis, from the view of occultists represents the lower “serpent fire” entwined around our spinal column, pulling us down in the illusion, or sin, depriving us of Eden, or spiritual consciousness.
 The tree of the knowledge of good and evil symbolizes sense perception of the world, and the trunk and branches of the tree symbolize the human nervous system.
 Helena P. Blavatsky, says that it is Jehovah, or Adonai personating the serpent in the garden.
 In Bere’shith (Genesis), as it is the case in the Greek Myth, the Olympian gods and the elōhim in Genesis did not want to give man “the rational fire,” until a rebel in the story comes along, and initiates the process.

 - The Brazen Serpent.
 In the Book of Numbers, Moses is instructed by Adonai to heal those bitten by poisonous snakes with a copper serpent.
 The Israelites then adopted this as their symbol, and it became an object representing their worship and healing.
 John 3:13-15 likens Jesus to the Serpent, and Jesus likens himself to the Brazen Serpent, who is Asclepios the healer-god, or Adon, who lifts up those who believe in him (to ELYSIUM), and have everlasting life (immortality).
 H.P.
-Blavatsky says the Brazen Serpent is Adonai, chief of the śerāphîm.
+Blavatsky argues, that the Brazen Serpent is Adonai, chief of the śerāphîm.